 For as long as I can remember, my mom (who is in her 60s) has been my go-to beauty guru, so I figured there was no better person to make recommendations on the best makeup for older women than her!

-She spends hours researching products before deciding to pull the trigger on something new, and she has even influenced my own everyday makeup routine from time to time.
+She spends hours researching products before deciding to pull the trigger on something new, and she has even influenced my own everyday makeup routine from time to time since we both have similar dry skin.

 Over the years, and after testing dozens and dozens of foundations, primers, bronzers, eyeliners, and concealers, she’s figured out the best of the best in each category.
 (Which I know for a fact, because she’s truly tried everything!)